 Communication is critical for both business and personal relationships.
 Text messages and social media are convenient forms of communication, but nothing replaces direct communication.

 Keep in mind the following:

-Most business professionals conduct important conversations either in person or via a phone call.
+Most business professionals conduct important conversations in person or via phone.

-Verbal communication (e.g. telephone call) is usually more effective than written communication (e.g. text message).
+Verbal communication (e.g., telephone calls) is usually more effective than written communication (e.g., text messages).